 - Include skip links at the top of each page.

 - Make sure your form fields have corresponding labels.
 Your forms should also include warning and confirmation messages that are easy to recognize, even for people who are color blind.

-- Use tabindex to add an element that does not normally receive focus, such as or into the navigation order when it is being used for interaction.
+- Use tabindex to insertan element that normally receives no focus, such asor , into the navigation order when used for interaction.

 - Downloadable media such as PDF documents, audio, or video content should have a description that indicates a download will start.

-- Non-standard interactive elements, such as accordions or tabs, should have the meaning provided with WAI-ARIA roles.
+- Non-standard interactive elements, such as accordions or tabs, should have meaning according to WAI-ARIA Roles.